/

 [fs-toc-omit]What is a project timeline?

-In other words, a timeline provides the big picture of deliverables, which helps ensure a successful project.
-It's basically the schedule project baseline you need to monitor and control progress over time.
+In other words: a timeline gives you the big picture of your deliverables, which helps ensure a successful project without delays or missed due dates.
+It’s basically the schedule project baseline you need to monitor and control progress over time.

-It's ideal to use both together since they complement one another by providing different perspectives.
-For example, a project schedule shows all the activities required to finish a project, while a timeline includes the order of tasks to be completed.
+Ideally, you’d want to use them together since they complement one another by looking at the same thing (a project) from different angles.
+For example, a project schedule shows all the activities required to finish a project, while a timeline includes the order and flow of tasks to be completed.

-➡️ See what a master schedule is and how it differs from project schedules and timelines.
+➡️ And what about a master schedule?
+Ha!, take a look at the recommended link to see how it differs from project schedules and timelines.

 3 common types of project timelines

-There are three main types project timelines: Gantt charts, PERT charts, and calendar/chronological timelines.
+There are three main types of project timelines: Gantt charts, PERT charts, and calendar/chronological timelines.

-In his original design, Gantt created a horizontal line representing the duration of a project.
-Then he added vertical lines at regular intervals along the length of the line.
-Each interval represents a single day.
+In his original design, Gantt created a horizontal line representing project duration.
+Then he added vertical lines at regular intervals along its length, where each interval represented a single day.
 At the top of the graph, he placed a bar showing the start date of the project.
 And at the bottom, he showed the completion date.

-Today, a modern and more visual Gantt chart would look like this:
+Today, a modern and more visual Gantt chart would look like this Schedule visualization in Float (hello 👋):

-The color-coded bars represent the various tasks that need to be completed.
+The color-coded, drag-and-drop bars represent the various tasks that need to be completed.
 Each bar stretches across the calendar, showing how many days it should take to finish the job.
-The person assigned to the task is on the left/ If more than one activity takes place on the same day, then multiple bars cover the area.
+The person assigned to the task is on the left; if more than one activity takes place on the same day, then multiple bars cover the area.

 A project evaluation review technique (or PERT) chart is similar to a Gantt chart but focuses more on estimating than scheduling.
 Instead of using tasks color-coded to a project, it uses a diagram with rectangles and circles as nodes to represent key milestones.
 These nodes are connected by arrows indicating dependencies between them.